browserslist/browserslist/README.md

 ```
 "browserslist": [
-  "extends my-package",
+  "extends browserslist-config-my-package",
   ...
 ]
 ```

+External configuration only supports packages that have the `browserslist-config-` prefix.

 The `package.json` syntax is shown here, but the same `"extends"` query should work for any of the supported config syntaxes.

-In this example, `my-package` will be resolved (using standard `npm` module resolution) and the exported array will be merged with the rest of the Browserslist config.
+In this example, `browserslist-config-my-package` will be resolved (using standard `npm` module resolution) and the exported array will be merged with the rest of the Browserslist config.

 Because this uses `npm`'s resolution, you can also reference specific files in a package:

 ```
 "browserslist": [
-  "extends my-package/desktop",
+  "extends browserslist-config-my-package/desktop",
-  "extends my-package/mobile"
+  "extends browserslist-config-my-package/mobile"
   ...
 ]
 ```